Migrating to PSML

 type=checkbox appear in the

-@value attribute and multiple values will be comma separated e.g.:
+@value attribute and multiple values is comma-separated, for example:

 <property name="language" value="English"/> <property name="language" value="English,Spanish"/>